 It should be the IT team’s and the staff’s prime responsibility to adhere to the architectural resources of the system.
-Not only would it help in planning the recovery well, but it also would create a more dynamic approach in developing plans for better management and disaster recovery.
+Not only would it help in planning the recovery well, but it also would create a more dynamic approach to developing plans for better management and disaster recovery.
 It also helps any organization in mapping and finding out potential risks involved.

 It is essential to understand why and how it is essential to know which of the assets are more critical to the system and would impact more if they are damaged and are not protected.
 This will help us understand how heavily any organization should invest in their damage recovery of the resources.
 It could eventually determine the business’s longevity and how it would impact it.